saivardhan4694/image_captioning/README.md

 To utilize the image captioning model, make sure to have the required dependencies installed and prepare your dataset according to the guidelines provided in this repository.
 The generate_caption function is designed to produce captions for new images using the trained model, providing a straightforward way to test the model's performance.

 For example, you can generate a caption for an image by specifying the image path and calling the function.
 Ensure that the path to the image is correct and the image is properly formatted.

-This project is licensed under the MIT License.
-For further details, please refer to the LICENSE file included in the repository.
-Acknowledgments are due to the contributors and developers of the datasets and libraries utilized, whose work has greatly facilitated the development of this model.